It’s natural to resist change, especially when it comes in the form of challenges and adversity.

 5. When you fall down, rise and rise again

-When you learn to take a break instead of quitting, you’ll have the tenacity to never, ever quit.
+When you learn to take a break instead of quit, you’ll have the tenacity to never, ever give up.

 6. Remember your gratitude